What is an encore bride?

 “I just don’t think I’m ready yet.
 I’ve been having—”

 “Oh, for crying out loud,” Heather argued.
 “Yes, you are.
 You’ve been through a difficult period, but you’re strong.”
 She placed her hand over Jenny’s.
 “You’re doing great, Sis.
 Stay positive.”
 Heather cringed.
 “And get that dog’s tongue out of your soup!
 That’s gross!”

-After that, the conversation steered toward less controversial topics, such as Heather’s latest shopping trip, Heather’s house-hunting expeditions and Heather’s quest for the perfect honeymoon.
-Jenny pretended to listen, but kept an eye on the digital clock on her phone, desperately waiting for the event to end.
-Thinking of Adam at their wedding had touched a tender spot in her heart and all she wanted was to go home where she didn’t have to smile or act as if her life had not fallen off an emotional cliff.
+After that, the conversation steered toward less controversial topics: Heather’s latest shopping trip, Heather’s house-hunting expeditions and Heather’s quest for the perfect honeymoon.
+Jenny pretended to listen, but kept an eye on the clock on her phone, desperately waiting for the event to end.
+Thinking of Adam and their wedding had reopened the wound in her heart.
+All she wanted to do was to go home, away from having to smile and act as if her life had not fallen off a cliff.